Will My Cat Eat My Eyeballs Book Tour: catch Caitlin in the following cities this fall!

 Sarah Fornace’s Manual Cinema will be performing their adaptation of the classic story of Frankenstein with Mary Shelley’s own biography to create an unexpected story about the beauty and horror of creation in various cities throughout the summer.
 Full details available on their calendar.

-Movie Club and Discussion Order of the good Death Patreon members will be watching and discussing A Certain Kind of Death on July 10th.
-Join our Patreon and receive exclusive member rewards, like access to secret platforms, patron-only merch, over 190 patron-only posts and videos, and access to our regular Instagram video series Ask Caitlin and Death Facts, plus MUCH MORE!
+Movie Club and Discussion Order of the Good Death Patreon members will be watching and discussing My Love, Don’t Cross That River in September .
+Join our Patreon and receive exclusive member rewards, like access to secret platforms, patron-only merch, over 200 patron-only posts and videos, and access to our regular Instagram video series Ask Caitlin and Death Facts, plus MUCH MORE!

 Cannibals: Myth and Reality will be on exhibit through 2020 in San Diego, CA.